-Kean offers breakfast each morning.
-Breakfast will be served from 8:45-9:05 a.m.
-Please avoid sending your child early, as the doors will not open before 8:45 a.m.
-Menus are sent home monthly.
+Cornerstone offers breakfast each morning.
+Breakfast will be served from 8:50 - 9:05 and students will report directly to classes prior to 9:05 a.m.
+Please avoid sending your child early as there is no supervision and breakfast does not begin until 8:45.
+Menus are shared monthly and can also be accessed online.
 Students may eat daily or only days you select.
-Cost is \$1.25 daily.
-If students qualify for the free/reduced lunch program, then they will also qualify for breakfast.
-Reduced breakfast cost is 30¢ daily.
-Kindergarten parents and new families: please ask for more details regarding our Federal lunch programs.
+If students qualify for the free/reduced lunch program, they will also qualify for breakfast.
+Kindergarten parents, please ask for more details regarding our Federal lunch program.